Breadcrumb

 • Secured passage of the bipartisan Securing the U.S. Organ Procurement and Transplantation Network (OPTN) Act, part of the Biden-Harris Administration’s OPTN Modernization Initiative, which represents the first major reform of the OPTN in nearly four decades and will help to improve health outcomes for more than 100,000 people on the national organ transplant waiting list.

 • Achieved viral suppression in nearly 9 out 10 of people with HIV who received medical services through the Ryan White HIV/AIDS Program, meaning the virus cannot be transmitted and clients can live longer, healthier lives.
-The percentage of Black/African American clients, Hispanic/Latino clients, and youth and young adult clients receiving care through the program and achieving viral suppression all far exceed overall national viral suppression rates.
+The percentage of Black/African American clients, Hispanic/Latino clients, and youth and young adult clients receiving care through the program and reaching viral suppression all far exceed overall national viral suppression rates.

 • Served nearly 38,000 clients new to care or re-engaged in care in support of the Ending the HIV Epidemic in the U.S. (EHE) Initiative.
 More than 20% of people brought into care in the first 2 years of EHE were undiagnosed or not previously in care.